 Do you have a long list of things you want to do, and never enough time to get them all done?
+Here’s how to get control of your calendar.
 Take your time!

 Your time is valuable, as are your commitments to yourself and others.
 You owe it to yourself to take the time you’ve allocated.
 Remember: someone else’s lack of planning doesn’t need to be your emergency.